 WORKS ON A WATERWAY PERMIT

 Works and activities in, under, on or over the bed and banks of Designated Waterways (see definition below) in Victoria require a Works on Waterways Permit from the relevant Catchment Management Authority.
 To protect our rivers and creeks it is important that new activities or works undertaken do not adversely affect the health of those waterways.
-Many practices in the best have caused major degredation to our waterways.
+Many practices undertaken with the best intentions have caused major degradation to our waterways.

 Works and/or activities requiring a permit may include: